 - Perfect Non-Stick Surface – If cured properly (see below), a cast iron skillet will provide the perfect nonstick surface, which makes cooking so much easier!

 - Source of Iron – By cooking with a cast iron skillet, you are getting more iron in your food!
-In scrambled eggs, the amount of iron is tripled!
-The longer you cook something, the more iron it will absorb.
+In scrambled eggs, the amount of iron is almost tripled!
+The longer you cook something and the more you stir it, the more iron it will absorb.

-- No Aluminum – Aluminum is a toxic metal that can lead to degenerative diseases like Alzheimer’s and Parkinson’s.
-Best to stay away from cooking (or storing) your food in it.
+- Why No Aluminum – Aluminum is a toxic metal that can lead to degenerative diseases like Alzheimer’s and Parkinson’s, so it’s best to stay away from cooking (or storing) your food in it.

 - Better Bargain – Stainless steel is better than aluminum or teflon coated pans, but they are more expensive, and for the life of me I can’t fry anything in them without it sticking like crazy!